Chuo-ku Tourism Association Official Blog

 The 16th Chuo-ku Snow Festival Saturday, February 5 6 (Sun) Part 1

-The snow delivered from Higashine, Yamagata Prefecture, a friendship city, made Akatsuki Park a small slope and delighted the children.
+The snow delivered from Higashine City, Yamagata Prefecture, a friendship city, made Akatsuki Park a small slope to delight the children.

-When I took the picture of the scene and looked at Kaai, I was sorry that there were so many good photos, but I will post it in two parts.
+When I took a picture of the scene and looked at it, there were so many good Kaai photos, so I'm sorry, but I'll post it twice.

 The slope opened at 9 o'clock.
-From 11:00, there was a greeting from Mayor Yada as the opening ceremony, and there was a song corner.2011_0205 Chuo-ku Snow Festival Panda and Tiger 0061.JPG
+At 11:00, there was a greeting from Mayor Yada as the opening ceremony and there was a song corner.2011_0205 Chuo-ku Snow Festival Panda and Tiger 0061.JPG

-It's a costume show with the sister of the song.
+It's a costume show with the singer's sister.

 2011_0205 Chuo-ku Snow Festival Green Sledge 0070.JPG

-The right was only a serious eye difference.
+The right side was just a serious eye drop.

-In the latter two photos, the rolled face was very cute, so I couldn't help but patily ...
+In the next two photos, the fallen face was so cute that I couldn't think of it...

-I also wanted to raise children in Chuo-ku.
+Naa, I wanted to raise children in Chuo-ku

 2011_0205 Chuo-ku Snow Festival Mochitsuki 0053.JPG

-It's a very nostalgic scenery, but both those who are wearing rice cakes and those around them seem to be experiencing for the first time.
+It is a very nostalgic scenery, but it seems that the people who are wearing rice cakes and those around them are the first experiences.

 2011_0205 Chuo-ku Snow Festival Japan Red Cross Cooking Training 0063.JPG